lukiwieser/racetrack/README.md

 The game starts on a predefined or randomly generated racetrack.

-The AI takes an action to influence the velocity and receives the new state & corresponding reward.
+The AI makes an action to influence the velocity and receives the new state & corresponding reward.
-By playing lots of games the AI learns which actions are best for each state.
+By playing lots of games, the AI learns which actions are best for each state.

-The Visualizer can visualize the game live as the AI plays or shows a summary of the finished game.
+The Visualizer can visualize the game live as the AI plays or show a summary of the finished game.

 ### Model

 We use an optimistic first-visit monte carlo model, with an epsilon greedy strategy.
 Here's a breakdown of its key characteristics:

-* Optimistic: Prioritizes actions with unknown rewards, over actions with known rewards.
+* Optimistic: Prioritize actions with unknown rewards, over actions with known rewards.
-* First visit: Considers only the first occurrence of a state-action pair within an episode.
+* First visit: Consider only the first occurrence of a state-action pair within an episode.
-* Monte Carlo: Learns from sample experience, thus it plays only a subset of all possible ways of playing a game.
+* Monte Carlo: Learn from sample experience, thus it plays only a subset of all possible ways of playing a game.
-* Epsilon greedy: Occasionally selects a random action (10% chance) during training instead of the best action.
+* Epsilon greedy: Occasionally select a random action (10% chance) during training instead of the best action.

 Environment specifics:
 * During training, there is noise (10% chance of ignoring an action).